2021 Thanksgiving Day NFL schedule: Kickoff times, games, teams playing

-This Thanksgiving Day features three must-watch NFL games that you don’t want to miss.
+This Thanksgiving Day features three must-watch NFL games with division rivals and top postseason contenders in action.
 See below for the full 2021 Thanksgiving Day Schedule including teams playing and how to watch every game.

 First, the Chicago Bears head to Ford Field to take on the Detroit Lions in Michigan (12:30 p.m.
-ET) followed by a matchup between the Las Vegas Raiders and the Dallas Cowboys at AT&T Stadium (4:30 p.m.
+ET) for an NFC North duel.
+That’s followed by a matchup between the Las Vegas Raiders and the Dallas Cowboys at AT&T Stadium (4:30 p.m.
 ET).
 Then at 8:20 p.m., the Buffalo Bills will battle it out with the New Orleans Saints in a special Thanksgiving edition of Sunday Night Football on NBC.
 Live coverage of that game begins at 7:00 p.m.
 ET with Football Night in America and will also be available via live stream on Peacock.

 Before the game, be sure to tune in to the National Dog Show on NBC, also taking place on Thursday, November 25 directly after the Macy’s Thanksgiving Day Parade.
 Coverage of the National Dog Show is set to begin at 12 p.m.
 ET.